Women's Health

 - Coughing

-If you’re pregnant and experiencing these symptoms – or if you’ve been exposed to COVID-19 and are fatigued – get tested for the virus immediately.
+If you’re pregnant and experiencing these symptoms – or if you’ve been exposed to a circulating virus and are fatigued – get tested.
 Continue protecting yourself, your baby and your loved ones.

 More Resources